 8. Hackfall Wood, Masham

-It was awarded the coveted European Union Price for Cultural Heritage at the Europe Nostra Awards in 2011 and it also won the conservation category for the restoration of the 18th-century landscape.
+It was awarded the coveted European Union Prize for Cultural Heritage at the Europe Nostra Awards in 2011, and it also won the conservation category for the restoration of the 18th-century landscape.

 9. Skipton Castle Woods, Skipton

-It dates back thousands of years and each spring and summer it offers up amazing wildlife, and plant life and is a must-visit especially if you’re on the hunt for bluebells.
+It dates back thousands of years and each spring and summer, it offers up amazing wildlife, plant life and is a must-visit, especially if you’re on the hunt for bluebells.

 10. Millington Woods, East Yorkshire

-Covering 52 acres, Millington Woods near Driffield, Capital of the Wolds’ was made a Local Nature Reserve back in 1991 and is full of wildlife and plants.
+Covering 52 acres, Millington Woods near Driffield, the capital of the Wolds, was made a Local Nature Reserve back in 1991 and is full of wildlife and plants.
+Next to my hometown, the area is a lesser-known place to visit in Yorkshire, meaning you can enjoy the quiet and solitude as you enjoy the East Yorkshire woods.

-In the spring and summer months wild garlic and bluebells with the woodland floor.
-It’s the perfect place to explore wether with the kids or on a long dog walk.
+In the spring and summer months, wild garlic and bluebells grow on the woodland floor.
+It’s the perfect place to explore, whether with the kids or on a long dog walk.